USU-ITLS-x265-23-summer/class-repo/README.md

 Your project task will require an approved instructional technology topic using skills covered within this course.
 If you feel you can use technologies beyond those covered in this course, you _must have prior approval_.
 In general, as long as your project demonstrates the covered skills, any additional technology use will be approved.

 You will each have your own repo for this project.

+More project details are available on the [Projects](./Weekly-assignments/Projects.md) page.

 #### Prior Knowledge Levels